project2sem8ghrceAI/Code_Data/readme.md

 The rapid increase in the use of computer systems and the internet has led to a rise in the number of malware attacks.
 Malware refers to malicious software that is designed to harm computer systems or steal sensitive information from them.
 Malware can be spread through various means, such as email attachments, downloads from the internet, or through vulnerabilities in software.
 In recent years, machine learning has shown great promise in various fields, including malware detection.
 Machine learning models can learn the features of malware samples and classify them into different categories.

-##Packages used
+# Packages used

-#For pre-processing
+// For pre-processing
 from sklearn.preprocessing import OneHotEncoder, StandardScaler from sklearn.compose import ColumnTransformer

-# For splitting data into training and testing
-from sklearn.model_selection import train_test_split
+// For splitting data into training and testing from sklearn.model_selection import train_test_split

-# metrics for calculations
+// metrics for calculations
 from sklearn.metrics import mean_squared_error, r2_score,mean_absolute_error

-#various machine learning models
-from sklearn.neighbors import KNeighborsRegressor from sklearn.tree import DecisionTreeRegressor from sklearn.ensemble import RandomForestRegressor,AdaBoostRegressor
+// various machine learning models from sklearn.neighbors import KNeighborsRegressor from sklearn.tree import DecisionTreeRegressor from sklearn.ensemble import RandomForestRegressor,AdaBoostRegressor